Andy Mossack drives his Grand Tour of Switzerland final leg as he takes us from Neuchatel back to his starting point at Zurich.

 Interlaken to Lucerne

-Our penultimate leg is a lengthy ride of nearly 250 k but we’re allowing ourselves a two night luxury stay to recover from it at the splendid Park Hotel Weggis just outside Lucerne.
+We’re closing in on our Grand Tour of Switzerland final leg but our penultimate leg is a lengthy ride of nearly 250 k but we’re allowing ourselves a two-night luxury stay to recover from it at the splendid Park Hotel Weggis just outside Lucerne.

-The Grand Tour route takes us all along the northern shore of Lake Thun and some stunning scenery before reaching the market town of Thun where we stop for a coffee in the old town by City Hall Square.
+Our Grand Tour of Switzerland final leg route takes us all along the northern shore of Lake Thun and some stunning scenery before reaching the market town of Thun where we stop for a coffee in the old town by City Hall Square.

 Of course, there is no trade secret as it turns out, just the chemistry of fermentation and carbon dioxide!